Pete-Hall/to-do-list/README.md

 - [ ] add comments for clarity
 - [ ] update readme to describe what's happening

+- [ ] add data validation so no empty task gets added

-- [ ] add toggle ability to the update button
+- [x] add toggle ability to the update button
-  - add add/remove class code block to completeTask function (from toggle testing)
-  - create incompleteTask function and appropriate click handler
-  - add add/remove class code block to incompleteTask function
-  - in incompleteTask ajax PUT call, use url /tasks/incomplete
-  - in tasks.js routes, create router.put for ('/tasks/incomplet', (req, res)...) and have query be SET completed=false

 ## Stretch Goals Tasks